ShengLin1001/ShengLin1001/README.md

 - 🔭 I’m currently studying on ZheJiang university and moscow aviatation university
 - 🌱 I’m currently learning the machine learning and material science
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about anything for free
 - 📫 How to reach me: 12324025@zju.edu.cn
-- 😄 Pronouns: He/him
-- ⚡ Fun fact: ...

 <!--